mynenik/kForth-64/README.md

 `system-test/`     A set of automated tests to validate the Forth system against
                    the Forth-2012 standard

+`fsl/`             modules from the Forth Scientific Library, including test code

 `games/`           console games written in Forth